ArrowheadCU/ACUBranchVolumeDocs/source/UserGuide.rst

 How it Works
 ------------
- The Dashboard evaluates all of the parameters and displays the average transactions count that occurred in the chosen Period Type.
+ The Dashboard evaluates all of the parameters and displays the average transaction counts that occurred in the chosen Period Type.

- Example: This illustrates the average daily transactions for a branch, with a budgeted FTE of 10.5.
-(420 hours)
+ Example: The following illustrates the average daily transactions for a branch, with a budgeted weekly FTE of 10.5 (420 hours)

 .. figure:: _static/HowitWorks_ResultsGraph.png
    :align:  center